NEWS Newsletters are available by email to our registered customers. You can also check for the latest news in our Newsletter Archive

 The MODRATEC Signalling Prize

-Each year, at the Brisbane Model Train Show MODRATEC offers a $250.00 cash prize and trophy for the layout with the best signalling.
+Each year, at the Brisbane Model Train Show MODRATEC offers a $250.00 cash prize and certificate for the layout with the best signalling.
 Here is the list of winners.

 - 2005 Graeme Lewis - Ashworth - 7mm Scale.
 Read article.